 - San Giorgio Maggiore

-- Gardens of the Bauer Palladio Hotel (exclusive visit)
+- Morning tea in the gardens of the Bauer Palladio Hotel (by special invitation)

 - Il Redentore

 - Afternoon at leisure